gooznick/netover/info.md

 .{'0': [106.65942153154089, 56.825822645204845, 38.523460572164964, 29.040949571606646, 23.348802665007145, 19.524859689789505, 16.73763641271816]}
 ```

   * docker is slower by 150%.
-Maybe different accelerations of numpy ?
+Maybe different accelerations of numpy ?  (apt install opencv-python vs pip install)

+  * replacing the work() with sleep - docker is slower by 3%